Another major fintech exit as SoFi acquires banking and payments platform Galileo for $1.2B – TechCrunch

 Galileo will operate as an independent division of SoFi, and will be continuing its operations with founder Wilkes remaining as chief executive.

 As fintech valuations have rapidly expanded in recent years, the companies that empower those fintechs have increasingly become strategic for investors.
 Earlier this year, Visa bought Plaid for $5.3 billion, in what was considered a key exit for a finance infrastructure company.
-That exit brought acute investor and strategic interest to the space, interest that almost certainly accrued to Galileo as well and helps explains the company’s relatively quick exit from its funding round last year.
+That exit brought acute investor and strategic interest to the space, interest that almost certainly accrued to Galileo, as well, and helps explain the company’s relatively quick exit from its funding round last year.

-As for Accel, the firm has long had a strategy of investing in bootstrapped companies, sometimes a decade or more after their founding, with examples outside of Galileo including 1Password, Qualtrics, Atlassian, GoFundMe, and Tenable.
+As for Accel, the firm has long had a strategy of investing in mostly bootstrapped companies, sometimes a decade or more after their founding, with examples outside of Galileo including 1Password, Qualtrics, Atlassian, GoFundMe and Tenable.
 Accel also led this type of round into payments platform Braintree, where the firm met the startup’s GM Juan Benitez, who also joined Galileo’s board in November along with Accel’s Locke.

 Accel’s valuation of the deal was not publicly disclosed in November, but a source with knowledge of the acquisition today characterizes the firm’s return as more than 4x.
 Given that Accel held the equity for roughly half a year, that’s quite the IRR multiple in an otherwise challenging global macro context.
+Given that the acquisition of Galileo was for cash and stock, Accel likely now holds a stake in SoFi, making at least part of the return unrealized.

 Galileo was represented by Qatalyst in the transaction.